MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 Effective October 01, 2020, the service-level agreements (SLAs) are deprecated in the web client.
 You are encouraged to migrate your SLAs that were created in the web client to the new Unified Interface experience.
 For information on how to migrate the items, see [Migrate automatic record creation rules and service-level agreements](migrate-automatic-record-creation-and-sla-agreements.md).
 Microsoft will continue to provide support and critical security updates for these features in the web client until April 01, 2023.

 > [!NOTE]
-> The deprecation and end of life are not applicable to the feature in Dynamics 365 Customer Engagement (on-premises).
+> The deprecation isn't applicable to the features in Dynamics 365 Customer Engagement (on-premises).

 ## Service scheduling in Dynamics 365 Customer Service is deprecated